Free dump truck / adt 250-hour service procedure

 Preview the template

-A 250-hour service is the first tier of scheduled preventive maintenance for an articulated dump truck (ADT) or rigid dump truck.
-It is performed every 250 engine hours (or approximately every 4-6 weeks of full-time operation) and is classified as a minor service.
+A dump truck 250-hour service checklist is a structured maintenance procedure used to perform the first tier of scheduled preventive maintenance on an articulated dump truck (ADT) or rigid dump truck.
+It is performed every 250 engine hours, which equates to approximately every four to six weeks of full-time operation, and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, transmission and differential oil level checks, hydraulic system checks for the dump body, driveline greasing, steering and suspension grease points, tyre inspection, dump body structural inspection, electrical system checks and safety device testing.
 Unlike a daily pre-start check (which confirms the machine is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and inspecting for wear.
 It is typically performed by a qualified mechanic or fitter, not the operator.

 - Reduced breakdowns: regular oil, filter and fluid changes prevent engine, transmission and differential failures that cause unplanned downtime on site.